-- (a) Initiation of Procedure. - (1) An inquiry relating to conduct of a judge may be initiated upon any reasonable information.
+(a) Initiation of Procedure.

-- (2) The board may on its own motion make an inquiry into the conduct or physical or mental condition of a judge. - (3) Upon request of the chief justice of the Supreme Court, the board shall make an inquiry into the conduct or physical or mental condition of a judge. - (b) Absolute Privilege.
-Information or related testimony submitted to the board or its staff shall be absolutely privileged, and no civil action predicated on the information may be instituted against the informant or witness, or their counsel. - (c) Evaluation, Screening and Complaint. - (1) Upon receipt of information as to conduct that might constitute grounds for discipline, the executive secretary shall conduct a prompt, discreet and confidential evaluation. - (2) The results of all evaluations shall be routinely submitted to the board.
-If the board determines that there exists sufficient cause to believe that a judge has engaged in conduct listed in Rule 4(a), it may authorize an investigation by filing the information as a complaint with the executive secretary. - (d) Discretionary Notice. - (1) Notice that a complaint has been filed may be given to the judge named in the complaint. - (2) No action shall be taken on any complaint in which the judge is not notified within 90 days after the filing of such complaint and if not notified the complaint may not be used against the judge. - (e) Sufficient Cause Determination. - (1) The board shall promptly consider the results of an investigation conducted by the executive secretary.
-If the board determines that there is sufficient cause to proceed, it shall comply with Rule 8 - (2) A finding of sufficient cause shall require the concurrence of a majority of the full board.
+- (1) An inquiry relating to conduct of a judge may be initiated upon any reasonable information. - (2) The board may on its own motion make an inquiry into the conduct or physical or mental condition of a judge. - (3) Upon request of the chief justice of the Supreme Court, the board shall make an inquiry into the conduct or physical or mental condition of a judge. - (b) Absolute Privilege.
+Information or related testimony submitted to the board or its staff shall be absolutely privileged, and no civil action predicated on the information may be instituted against the informant or witness, or their counsel.

+(c) Evaluation, Screening and Complaint.

+- (1) Upon receipt of information as to conduct that might constitute grounds for discipline, the executive secretary shall conduct a prompt, discreet and confidential evaluation. - (2) The results of all evaluations shall be routinely submitted to the board.
+If the board determines that there exists sufficient cause to believe that a judge has engaged in conduct listed in Rule 4(a), it may authorize an investigation by filing the information as a complaint with the executive secretary.

+(d) Discretionary Notice.

+- (1) Notice that a complaint has been filed may be given to the judge named in the complaint. - (2) No action shall be taken on any complaint in which the judge is not notified within 90 days after the filing of such complaint and if not notified the complaint may not be used against the judge.

+(e) Sufficient Cause Determination.

+- (1) The board shall promptly consider the results of an investigation conducted by the executive secretary.
+If the board determines that there is sufficient cause to proceed, it shall comply with Rule 8. - (2) A finding of sufficient cause shall require the concurrence of a majority of the full board.

-- (f) Insufficient Cause to Proceed. - (1) Upon determination that there is insufficient cause to proceed, the informant, if any, shall be notified.
-If the judge has been informed of the proceeding, he shall also be notified of its termination, and the file shall be closed. - (2) A closed file may not be referred to by the board in subsequent proceedings unless the board has proceeded according to Rule 6(g) or Rule 8. - (3) (stricken). - (g) Dispositions in Lieu of Further Proceedings.
+(f) Insufficient Cause to Proceed.

+- (1) Upon determination that there is insufficient cause to proceed, the informant, if any, shall be notified.
+If the judge has been informed of the proceeding, he shall also be notified of its termination, and the file shall be closed. - (2) A closed file may not be referred to by the board in subsequent proceedings unless the board has proceeded according to Rule 6(g) or Rule 8. - (3) If the inquiry was initiated as a result of notoriety or because of conduct that is a matter of public record, information concerning the lack of cause to proceed may be released by the board.

+- (g) Dispositions in Lieu of Further Proceedings.
 Even though the board does not find sufficient cause to proceed with a formal hearing, it may make any of the following dispositions: - (1) The board may issue a private reprimand. - (2) The board may by informal adjustment dispose of a complaint by: - (i) Informing or admonishing the judge that his conduct is or may be cause for discipline; - (ii) Directing professional counseling or assistance for the judge; or - (iii) Imposing conditions on a judge's conduct. - (h) Objection to Dispositions.
 Any judge objecting to disposition of a complaint pursuant to Rule 6(g) may demand a full hearing before a factfinder as provided in Rule 9.